This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Gastroenterology professionals help treat a wide range of digestive issues, including (but not limited to) irritable bowel syndrome (IBS), Crohn’s Disease, ulcers, and gallbladder problems.

-A gastroenterologist can help children with digestion issues by offering individualized treatment after a complete medical checkup and physical are performed.
-The type of treatment the child receives will depend upon which digestive problem they have.
+A gastroenterologist can help children with digestion issues by offering individualized treatment after a complete medical and physical checkup.
+The type of treatment the child receives will depend on their specific digestive problem.

-For instance, children with constipation and other bowel issues may be placed on a special diet, as well as given probiotics and medications such as antispasmodics.[4]
-In some other cases, children may be referred to specialists who can assist them in learning new methods of swallowing and drinking.
+For instance, children with constipation and other bowel issues may be placed on a special diet, as well as given probiotics and medications such as antispasmodics.[5]
+In other instances, children may be referred to specialists who can assist them in learning new methods of swallowing and drinking.

-There are many treatment options for children with digestive issues, but it’s important to seek medical help as soon as possible.
-As with most disorders and diseases, the sooner treatment begins the better chances of success.
+There are many treatment options for children with digestive issues, but seeking medical help as soon as possible is important.
+As with most disorders and diseases, the sooner treatment begins, the better the chances of success.

 Lifelong Financial Assistance for Your Child's Birth Injury